Santería

-Santería ([san.te.ˈɾi.a]), also known as Regla de Ocha, Regla Lucumí, or Lucumí, is an African diasporic religion that developed in Cuba during the late 19th century.
-It arose through a process of syncretism between the traditional Yoruba religion of West Africa, the Catholic form of Christianity, and Spiritism.
-There is no central authority in control of Santería and much diversity exists among practitioners, who are known as creyentes ("believers").
+Santería ([san.te.ˈɾi.a]), also known as Regla de Ocha, Regla Lucumí, or Lucumí, is an African diaspora religion that developed in Cuba during the late 19th century.
+It arose amid a process of syncretism between the traditional Yoruba religion of West Africa, Catholicism, and Spiritism.
+There is no central authority in control of Santería and much diversity exists among practitioners, who are known as creyentes ('believers').

-Santería is polytheistic and revolves around deities called oricha.
-Deriving their names and attributes from traditional Yoruba divinities, they are equated with Roman Catholic saints.
-Each human is believed to have a personal link to a particular oricha who influences their personality.
-Various myths are told about these oricha, who are regarded as subservient to Olodumare, a transcendent creator deity.
+Santería teaches the existence of a transcendent creator divinity, Olodumare, under whom are spirits known as oricha.
+Typically deriving their names and attributes from traditional Yoruba deities, these oricha are equated with Roman Catholic saints and associated with various myths.
+Each human is deemed to have a personal link to a particular oricha who influences their personality.
 Olodumare is believed to be the ultimate source of aché, a supernatural force permeating the universe that can be manipulated through ritual actions.
-Practitioners venerate the oricha at altars, either in the home or in the casa (temple), which is run by a santero (priest) or santera (priestess).
-Membership of the casa requires initiation.
+Practitioners venerate the oricha at altars, either in the home or in the ilé (house-temple), which is run by a santero (priest) or santera (priestess).
+Membership of the ilé requires initiation.
 Offerings to the oricha include fruit, liquor, flowers and sacrificed animals.
 A central ritual is the toque de santo, in which practitioners drum, sing, and dance to encourage an oricha to possess one of their members and thus communicate with them.
 Several forms of divination are used, including Ifá, to decipher messages from the oricha.
 Offerings are also given to the spirits of the dead, with some practitioners identifying as spirit mediums.
 Healing rituals and the preparation of herbal remedies and talismans also play a prominent role.